-Your classroom may start in a modern biology laboratory, but you’ll also venture into local habitats — from Lake Erie to Presque Isle State Park and the 400-acre farm at the Mercyhurst West farm — to gain firsthand experience in the field.
-One of our more recent editions is the Hirtzel Human Anatomy and Forensic Anthropology Lab located on the Mercyhurst North East campus.
+Your classroom may start in a modern biology laboratory, but you’ll also venture into local habitats — from Lake Erie to Presque Isle State Park and the 10-acre farm with accompanying small vineyard in Northeast Pennsylvania — to gain firsthand experience in the field.
+One of our more recent additions is the Hirtzel Human Anatomy and Forensic Anthropology Lab located on the Mercyhurst North East campus.
 This state-of-the-art resource facility features a cadaver lab, a room for processing human remains, a digital x-ray system, a combination anatomy lab and a classroom equipped with stations for cadaver dissection, a “green” energy recovery and air ventilation system, and a high-tech security system.

 With a 14-1 student-to-faculty ratio and an average class size of 20 students, you’re never just a number at Mercyhurst.
 In fact, many upper level courses average 10 or fewer students.
 We keep our classes small so you can get individualized attention from professors to ensure your success in class and beyond.

 At Mercyhurst, we believe that an education in biology happens not just in the classroom and the lab, but also in the field.
 That’s why we’re committed to making it happen in a variety of ways that include:

 A degree from Mercyhurst prepares you for this exciting and dynamic career.